Tomatoes are usually on the top of every gardeners’ list. For good reason too. Nothing beats the taste of a home grown tomato.

 Indeterminate Tomatoes

 If you’re looking to grow tomatoes for your salads or burgers then an indeterminate plant is the best choice.
-Indeterminate tomato plants grow taller than determinate types.
-Stake indeterminate tomato plants.
+Indeterminate tomato plants grow taller than determinate types, some reaching heights of five feet or more.
+Indeterminate tomatoes will need a lot of space.

 Determinate Tomatoes

 Tomato paste is often made with determinate tomatoes.
-Determinate tomato plants grow like a bush until it reaches a few feet.
+Determinate tomato plants grow like a bush until it reaches a genetically predetermined height, usually a few feet.

 Ideally if you plant both types you’ll have all of your favorite tomato varieties to pick from.